oss-review-toolkit/ort-ci-gitlab/README.md

-# GitLab Pipeline for ORT
+# GitLab Job Template for ORT

 Run licensing, security and best practices checks and generate reports/SBOMs using [ORT][ort].